kalelmoura/moneyXray/README.md

 - 1-year financial runway projection
 - Graceful offline fallback if the API is unavailable

-## Future features
+## Improvements

-Planned additions to turn Money X-Ray from a one-off snapshot into an ongoing tool:
+Future features to turn Money X-Ray from a one-off snapshot into an ongoing tool:

 - [ ] Month-by-month timeline — upload a statement per month and track how your spending changes over the year